uvemas/opos/13OOP_Clases_y_Objetos/Tema 13 Programación orientada a objetos: Clases y Objetos.md

 En el caso de métodos accesible significa que el método se puede invocar.
 ## Modificadores de no-acceso

-Proporcionan información a la JVM acerca de una clase, mètodo o variable.
+Proporcionan información a la JVM acerca de una clase, método o variable.
 Hay siete:

 - final: it indicates that the specific class cannot be extended or a method cannot be overridden.
 - static: it means that the entity to which it is applied is available outside any particular instance of the class.